DaveOkpare/sqlite_vector/README.md

 <h3>Prerequisites</h3>

-To use VectorDB, you need to have the following installed on your system:
+To use VectorD<sup>um</sup>B, you need to have the following installed on your system:

 1. Python (>=3.6)
 2. NumPy (>=1.19)